jpiane21/LabelRefinement/README.md

 The goal of this project to refine labels for temporal localization datasets.
 The dataset that is currently support is ShakeFive2

 ## Components
-This project was built using OpenMMLab https://openmmlab.com/.
+This project depends on OpenMMLab https://openmmlab.com/.
 It includes redristributed files from those libaries which are allowed under https://github.com/openmm/openmm/blob/master/libraries/sfmt/LICENSE.txt, provided the following copyright is included:
 Copyright (c) 2006,2007 Mutsuo Saito, Makoto Matsumoto and Hiroshima University.
 All rights reserved.

 - File downloader: download.py